Managed Migration, Transitional Protection and related problem areas examined.

 Who should attend?

-We would recommend this course to frontline staff with an understanding of how important the benefits system, especially Universal Credit, is to tenants anxious to reduce or extinguish their rent liability and avoid rent arrears.
+We would recommend this course to frontline staff, with a basic understanding of how important the benefits system, especially Universal Credit, is to tenants anxious to reduce or extinguish their rent liability and avoid rent arrears.

 UC Advice & Advocacy Ltd